Description of Financial Aid Programs

 FSEOG awards are Federal grants that do not have to be repaid by the student.
 They are based on need as determined by the Financial Aid Office.
 First priority in awarding FSEOG grants is given to students who are Pell grant recipients with the smallest estimated family contribution.
 Funding is limited.

 TAP is a New York State grant for full-time students who are New York State residents and it does not have to be repaid.
 Eligibility is based on New York State NET TAXABLE INCOME (after deductions).
 Students must complete the both the FAFSA and the TAP application in order to apply for this program.
 For more information on TAP please visit NYS Higher Education Services Corporation - NYS TAP.

 Aid for Part-Time Study (APTS)

 APTS is a New York State grant for part-time students (6-11 credits) which does not have to be repaid.
 Awards are based on family NET taxable income and are awarded each semester.
 Students are required to maintain a 2.0 cumulative grade point average.
 For more information on APTS please visit NYS Higher Education Services Corporation - Aid for Part-Time Study.

 FWS gives eligible students an opportunity to earn additional financial aid.
 The amount of the award is the maximum amount that may be earned.
 The expected pay rate is $10.00 per hour.
 The pay rate is $10.25 per hour for students who had work study the entire prior year.
 Work assignments are usually 10-15 hours per week.
 Since funds and job opportunities are limited, receiving a Federal work study award is not a guarantee of a Federal work study job.
 Students should report to the Career and Employment Services Office during the first two weeks of classes for their job assignments.
-Please click here
+Learn more about the FWS program.

 Federal William D. Ford Direct Subsidized/Unsubsidized Stafford Loan